 § 160-41.
-Nonresidential lighting.
+Outdoor lighting.
 [Amended 6-28-2004 by Ord.
-No. 2004-6]
+No. 2004-621; 10-24-2022 by Ord.
+No. 2022-002]

-- A. Findings, purpose, and intent. - (1) Adequate and effective lighting of streets, buildings, parking lots, and other facilities is important for comfort, safety, and commerce.
+A. Findings, purpose, and intent.

+- (1) Adequate and effective lighting of streets, buildings, parking lots, and other facilities is important for comfort, safety, and commerce.
 Wasteful, inefficient, or inappropriate lighting, however, is a significant environmental problem.
 Excessive lighting wastes energy; intrudes upon neighboring properties; is a nuisance to pedestrians, cyclists, and motorists on adjacent roadways; disturbs wildlife habitats; impairs human experience of the night sky; and negatively affects the quality of life of our communities. - (2) Through these regulations, the Township desires to manage outdoor lighting so that its safety, security, and economic benefits are maintained while minimizing dangerous glare, energy waste, light pollution, and trespass. - (3) The following requirements for outdoor lighting installations promote public safety and welfare during the nighttime while minimizing the adverse effects of glare and light trespass often associated with outdoor lighting.
 Outdoor lighting should be used only where needed; used only when needed; and only that type of lighting which is necessary and proper should be used.
+This section is intended to implement these principles of good lighting design by regulating the shielding, height, illumination levels, and other aspects of outdoor lighting so that Township residents may continue to enjoy the highest quality of life.

+B. Applicability.

-This section is intended to implement these principles of good lighting design by regulating the shielding, height, illumination levels, and other aspects of outdoor lighting so that Township residents may continue to enjoy the highest quality of life. - B. Applicability.
-Requirements of this section shall apply to all outdoor lighting installations for commercial, institutional, and industrial uses as follows: - (1) Outdoor lighting installations that are designed, constructed, erected, or otherwise placed into operation after the effective date of this section. - (2) Alterations, rehabilitations, or renovations to existing outdoor lighting installations, which are commenced after the effective date of this section. and/or which involve the complete replacement of an existing lighting system with a new lighting system.
+- (1) Outdoor lighting installations that are designed, constructed, erected, or otherwise placed into operation after the effective date of this section. - (2) Alterations, rehabilitations, or renovations to existing outdoor lighting installations, which are commenced after the effective date of this section. and/or which involve the complete replacement of an existing lighting system with a new lighting system.

-21. Editor's Note: This ordinance also repealed former § 160-41, Glare.
+^{21.} Editor's Note: This ordinance also repealed former § 160-41, Glare.